Observantism

 Observantism (also called the observant movement or observant reform) was a reform movement affecting most of the religious orders of the Latin Church.
 It lasted from the mid-14th until the early-to-mid 16th century.
 Observants sought to restore the strict observance of rules (observantia regulae in Latin) as it was assumed to have been at the orders' foundings.

 Observantism was a response to perceived decline and decadence in the orders.
 This decline is perceptible to historians in many ways.
 The overall number of Benedictine monasteries declined in the 14th century.
 The number of monks and nuns at many also declined.
 The Abbey of Cluny was reduced from 120 to 60 monks.
 Faced with a decline in vocations, the mendicant orders began to accept oblates.
 Contributing factors in the disruption of the religious orders were the Black Death (1346–1353) and the Great Western Schism (1378–1417).

 Calls for reform were not new.
 The observant movement is distinguished from earlier reforms by its general appeal across most religious orders and its lack of singular leadership.
 It was not imposed on the orders, as, for example, the reforms legislated by Pope Benedict XII in 1335–1339.
 The chief concerns of the observants were the elimination of dispensations, which had proliferated, and a return to communal, cloistered living; religious should not hold offices that required dispensations and should not have independent sources of revenue.

-Among orders with major observant movements were the Augustinian canons, Augustinian hermits, Benedictines, Dominicans and Franciscans.
+Among orders with major observant movements were the Augustinian canons, Augustinian hermits, Benedictines, Carmelites, Dominicans and Franciscans.